-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 “Housing the homeless used to be something everybody agreed on,” Chapman-Semple said.
 “But there’s something new in America — an intolerance, a cultural shift.”

 That shift is partly fueled by violence such as the killings this year of Christina Yuna Lee in her apartment in New York City’s Chinatown and of Michelle Alyssa Go, who was shoved from a Times Square subway platform into an oncoming train.
 In each case, police arrested a homeless man with a history of mental illness.

 Rausch understands why people fear someone who appears mentally ill or out of control.
 She was raised by a single mother who struggled to pay the bills, and she sometimes wrestles with what is owed to, say, an unhoused man who rejects a spot in one of Houston’s new single-room-occupancy projects because he says he wants to hold out for a one-bedroom.

 “There was a time my mom struggled to buy food,” she recalls.
 “Some of the places where my mother and I lived are where we now place homeless clients. ”